-The master of fine arts in arts and technology degree program is designed for both students wishing to teach arts and technology-related courses at the college level, and for those intending to engage in professional studio or design practice.
+The program leading to the Master of Fine Arts in Arts and Technology is designed both for students wishing to teach arts-and-technology-related courses in colleges and universities and those intending to engage in professional studio or design practice.
 While maintaining a commitment to interdisciplinary education fusing critical with creative thinking, this program places greater emphasis on the creation and application of computer-based arts and narrative.
-Students must complete 54 semester hours of course work and a substantial advanced project.
+Students must complete 54 semester credit hours of course work and a substantial advanced project.

 Program: Arts and Technology

 Degree requirements: Bachelor's or master's degree in an appropriate field

 GPA: 3.3 (especially in upper-division undergraduate and graduate work)

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.